Types of Trailer Hitches: Classes, Receivers & Ball Sizes

 Shank Length

 Hitch ball shank lengths offer the most variety, ranging from 1-⅝” up to 3.5”.
-Shank length helps you determine if the ball can fit into a mount with enough threaded rod for the hitch ball nut to tighten to the manufacturer’s recommendation.
+Shank length is most important when assessing whether the ball can be installed into a mount with enough threaded rod to secure the hitch ball nut to the manufacturer’s recommendation.

 Shank Diameter